This was originally a Twitter thread, posted on 22 APR 02019.

 Generational Theory exists primarily as a marketing tool, and as media frame, because it’s easier to market goods & services to generally similar groups of people.

-BUT… a guy from Pittsburgh and a guy from Detroit, born on the same day as, say, Billy Joel, all born into suburban families in newly built subdivisions, had remarkably similar experiences for three children separated by 500 miles.
-They consumed similar media.
+BUT… a guy from Pittsburgh and a guy from Detroit, born on the same day as, say, Billy Joel, all born into suburban families in newly built subdivisions?
+All three had remarkably similar experiences for three children separated by 500 miles.
+They consumed similar media, had similar educational and social experiences.

 Manufacturing, infrastructural, financial, educational, media & social frameworks were built to create similar economic supports, educational programs and opportunities.
 This happens when you’re born into a world that had experienced 3 decimations in 30 years: World War I, influenza, World War II.